Balan827/todo-list-project/README.md

 - My styles.css is slightly different, and I only included one <DOCTYPE> in my html file
 - My project also would not connect to my localhost when I launched it initially, so I used the Live Server extension from VSCode which fixed my isse :)
+- In the save-input-upon-refresh/reload branch its pretty much what it sounds like, I created a server file so that my input would be saved even if refreshed/reloaded the page or stopped running the server (I freestyled this one, so no tutorial credits needed)